 In the subsequent search of the house, officers found beer and whiskey bottles cluttered throughout the rooms however they noted Spencer did not appear to be intoxicated.

-When asked why she committed the shooting Spencer replied, "I just did it for the fun of it.
+When asked why she committed the shooting Spencer later replied, "I just did it for the fun of it.
 I don't like Mondays.
 This livens up the day.
 I have to go now.
 I shot a pig (policeman) I think and I want to shoot more.
 I'm having too much fun (to surrender)."
-She also said, "I had no reason for it, and it was just a lot of fun," "It was just like shooting ducks in a pond,"' and, "[The children] looked like a herd of cows standing around; it was really easy pickings."
+She also said, "I had no reason for it, and it was just a lot of fun.
+It was just like shooting ducks in a pond. " They [The children] looked like a herd of cows standing around; it was really easy pickings."

 In 1993, Spencer claimed that she had been under the influence of PCP and alcohol when she opened fire, adding that the state and her attorney conspired to hide her drug test results.
 Both former prosecutor Charles Patrick and Spencer's attorney Michael McGlinn vehemently denied that any evidence had been hidden in her case.